Structure-preserving Finite Element Methods for Stationary MHD Models: A new finite element formulation

-As we noted before, the discretization based on the $\bm B$-$\bm E$ formulation seems not so desirable because of the stringent assumption \eqref{SmallRe}.
-In this section, we propose a new finite element scheme whose well-posedness will not depend on the assumption such as \eqref{SmallRe}.
+In Hu, Ma and Xu \cite{hu2014stable}, the authors studied a numerical scheme using $\bm{B}$ and $\bm{E}$ as variables.
+A straightforward analysis by Brezzi theory leads to a stringent condition on the time step size.
+In this section, we propose a new finite element scheme whose well-posedness will not depend on such assumptions.

 We note that it is the variable $\bm{j}$ that appears in the energy estimate.
-Therefore it seems natural to use $\bm{B}$ and $\bm{j}$ as the mixed variables of the electromagnetic part of the MHD system.
+Therefore it seems natural to use $\bm{B}$ and $\bm{j}$ as mixed variables of the electromagnetic part of the MHD system.
+Discretization methods based on $\bm{B}$ and $\bm{j}$ actually have already existed in the literature.
+For example, some finite volume methods using $\bm{B}$ and $\bm{j}$ have been developed in \cite{ Ni.M;Munipalli.R;Morley.N;Huang.P;Abdou.M.2007a, Ni.M;Li.J.2012a} where the conservation of $\nabla\cdot \bm j=0$ was considered (but no discussion on the condition $\nabla \cdot \bm B=0$), and in \cite{Yang.Z;Zhou.T;Chen.H;Ni.M.2010a}, $\bm{B}$ and $\bm{j}$ were used as variables in the simulation of liquid metal breeder blankets.

 We eliminate $\bm{E}$ by Ohm's law and consider the following model: \begin{dgroup}[compact] \end{dgroup}